 (4) Violation of this division shall be considered a Class A violation as defined by Oregon Revised Statutes.

-(C) Breeding operations.
+(C) Breeding operations

 (1) It shall be unlawful for any person, corporation or entity to maintain a commercial or non-commercial puppy breeding operation, commonly referred to as puppy mills within the city.
 A puppy mill shall be defined as 12 or more dogs of any age on one property at any time.